-Enoggera, a residential suburb of about 4300 people, is seven km north-west of central Brisbane.
+Enoggera, a residential suburb, is 7 km north-west of central Brisbane.
 It lies north of the Enoggera Creek, separated from that stream by Ashgrove.
 The suburb's northern boundary is Kedron Brook, which flows east towards the Brisbane Airport.
 When a post office was opened in 1880 at Enoggera it was named Upper Kedron.

 The Enoggera Creek rises in the southern foothills of Mount Nebo and flows east, touching part of the southern boundary of the Enoggera military reserve.
 Before arriving there, the creek fills the Enoggera Reservoir, about midway between the headwaters and the military area.
 The name is thus far flung, and until 1925 included the Enoggera Shire, an area of 106 sq km which adjoined Newmarket in the east and extended beyond the western headwaters of the creek.
 It is thought that the name may have been derived from an Aboriginal word referring to a corroboree place near the mouth of the creek at the Brisbane River.
 That particular downstream section has been known as Breakfast Creek since given that name by John Oxley in 1824.

 The creek became an important watercourse for urban Brisbane when a properly constructed reservoir and waterworks were built on the Enoggera Creek in 1864-66.
 Situated in a catchment of 33 sq km, the reservoir's 4.5 million kilolitres of water was piped to service reservoirs next to the Observatory on Wickham Terrace.
 These reservoirs functioned until 1962, after which the Enoggera Reservoir, located in what became Brisbane Forest Park, supplied Ashgrove and The Gap.
 Later used for environmental and recreational purposes, the reservoir is called on for domestic use during drought periods.